preloader

 Let’s rock and roll! 🎸

-First mandatory step here is to setup Microcks so that it will be able to connect to a Pub/Sub service for sending mock messages.
-Before doing that, you’ll need to ensure you got proper credentials in your cluster.
+The first mandatory step is to set up Microcks so that it can connect to a Pub/Sub service for sending mock messages.
+Before doing that, you’ll need to ensure you have the proper credentials in your cluster.

-As accessing Google Pub/Sub is subject to authentication and authorization, the pre-requisite is to create an IAM Service Account in Google platform so that Microcks will reuse this identity to connect to the service.
+As accessing Google Pub/Sub is subject to authentication and authorization, the prerequisite is to create an IAM Service Account in the Google platform so that Microcks will reuse this identity to connect to the service.
 After you created this service account, you’ll need to create and get access to its key file.
-Result is typically a JSON file you’ll download on your machine.
+The result is typically a JSON file you’ll download on your machine.

 --from-file=./my-googlecloud-service-account.json -n microcks